ISISNeutronMuon/MDANSE/Doc/index.rst

    :caption: Contents:

 .. note::
-   The MDANSE branch 1.5.x is the last one to be based on Python 2.
+   This is the documentation of the MDANSE 2.0 release.
-   Currently all the efforts of the developers of MDANSE are focused on preparing the MDANSE 2.0 release, based on Python 3.
+   The documentation, just like the code itself, is still under development.

 Introduction
 ============